 - writing quality

-Please only provide the title and last four digits of your phone number as the only identification on the essay itself.
+On the essay itself, please only provide the essay's title and the last four digits of your phone number as the only identification.

 Timeline for submission:

 Mid- to late October: Finalists and winners announced as part of the National Day on Writing celebration.

 You will find samples of Mr Kossoff’s writing linked below.